kafuuchino-desu/MCDaemon/README.md

 info.player:which player sent this message

-info.message:if the message is not sent by a player it will contain the message printed after the sourceProcess, if the message is sent by a player it will ONLY conain the message player sent such as `hi`
+info.content:if the message is not sent by a player it will contain the message printed after the sourceProcess, if the message is sent by a player it will ONLY conain the message player sent such as `hi`

 but not `<chino_desu> hi`